-Female reproductive longevity
+Female reproductive longevity and equality

 Exploring the critical relationship between reproductive function and aging.